fish-shell/fish-shell/doc_src/cmds/string-shorten.rst

 ..
 BEGIN DESCRIPTION

 ``string shorten`` truncates each *STRING* to the given visible width and adds an ellipsis to indicate it.
-"Visible width" means the width of all visible characters added together, excluding escape sequences and accounting for :envvar:`fish_emoji_width` and :envvar:`fish_ambiguous_width`.
+"Visible width" means the width of all visible characters added together, excluding escape sequences and accounting for :envvar:`ghoti_emoji_width` and :envvar:`ghoti_ambiguous_width`.
 It is the amount of columns in a terminal the *STRING* occupies.

-The escape sequences reflect what fish knows about, and how it computes its output.
-Your terminal might support more escapes, or not support escape sequences that fish knows about.
+The escape sequences reflect what ghoti knows about, and how it computes its output.
+Your terminal might support more escapes, or not support escape sequences that ghoti knows about.

 If **-m** or **--max** is given, truncate at the given width.
 Otherwise, the lowest non-zero width of all input strings is used.
 A max of 0 means no shortening takes place, all STRINGs are printed as-is.